David Caygill: Opposition (1990–1996)

 After the defeat of the Fourth Labour Government in November 1990 Caygill became Shadow Minister of Finance.
-In December 1991 Caygill was replaced as finance spokesperson by Michael Cullen, who was more moderate in his economic policies.
+In December 1991 Caygill was replaced as finance spokesperson by Michael Cullen, who was more progressive in his economic policies.
 Caygill continued to hold a senior position in the Labour Party and was instead appointed Shadow Minister of Justice and Energy.

 After Labour's narrow defeat at the 1993 election, Helen Clark won the leadership of the party.
 At the same time Caygill replaced her as deputy leader defeating Cullen by the narrow margin of 23 votes to 21.
 He cited Sir Geoffrey Palmer as a role model for his deputy leadership.
 Under Clark he was Deputy Leader of the Opposition as well as Shadow Attorney-General.

-In June 1995 after Labour MP Margaret Austin defected from Labour to form a new party, United New Zealand, Caygill replaced her as Shadow Minister of Education.
-He supported Clark during an attempt to oust her as leader in favour of frontbencher Phil Goff in the lead up to the 1996 election.
+Following Clark's ascension to the party leadership, Labour felt obligated to clarify its basic position on New Zealands' political spectrum in the post-Rogernomics era.
+Although the economic reforms of the Fourth Labour government were largely unpopular with the party's membership, many moderates in the Labour caucus felt uneasy about the party completely dissociating itself with Rogernomics.
+In this context Caygill's appointment as Deputy Leader worked to reassure moderates that a Clark premiership would not entail a radical shift to the left.
+Nevertheless, almost all members of the party's parliamentary caucus wanted Labour to be a centre-left party, with the exceptions of former leader Mike Moore who openly maintained that the party should be positioned at the centre and not the centre-left and Peter Dunne, who rejected any increases to taxation or social spending and eagerly self-identified as centre-right.